r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       -exec bypass -win Hidden -noni -enc | -ep bypass -noni -w hidden -enc | .WebClient).DonwloadString

-      That and the amazing work conducted by @danielbohannon in Invoke-Obfuscation, it took me to compile this article with a list of availale obfuscation technics for cmd.exe (cmd-bat) bash (bash-sh) and powershell (psh-ps1), in one attempt to bypass AV's AMSI and DEP detection mechanisms and sandbox evasion technics.
+      That and the amazing work conducted by @danielbohannon in Invoke-Obfuscation, it took me to compile this article with a list of available obfuscation technics for cmd.exe (cmd-bat) bash (bash-sh) and powershell (psh-ps1), in one attempt to bypass AV's AMSI and DEP detection mechanisms and sandbox evasion technics.
 This article does not focus in shellcode obfuscation or crypting, but only in system call's that are (or migth) beeing detected by security suites like microsoft's AMSI ..